Robpol86/robpol86.com/docs/vw_alltrack_2019.md

 ## 20-02 Dashcam

-I installed a BlackVue dashcam along with three batteries to get about 2 days of recoding time while my vehicle is parked.
+I installed a BlackVue dashcam along with three batteries to get about 2 days of recording time while my vehicle is parked.
 I live in San Francisco and while my car is parked overnight in a garage, I occasionally park my car in the street and after a year nobody has broken in to steal the camera.